Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

         }
 ```

-* finally, in the update we check whether the `flashLightActive` bool is on `true`, if so the method battery drain should run – so that the battery is checked for when it reaches 0.
+* Finally, in the update we check whether the `flashLightActive` bool is on `true`, if so the method battery drain should run – so that the battery is checked for when it reaches 0.

 ```C#
     void Update()